Bhutan Broadcasting Service

 The Bhutan Broadcasting Service (BBS, འབྲུག་རྒྱང་བསྒྲགས་ལས་འཛིན) is a state-funded radio and television service in Bhutan.
-A public service corporation which is fully funded by the state and it is the only service to offer both radio and television in the kingdom, and is the only television service to broadcast from inside the Bhutanese border.
+It is a public service corporation, the only service to offer both radio and television in the kingdom, and the only television broadcaster based in Bhutan.
 The use of telecommunications is currently governed through the Information, Communications and Media Act of 2006.

 History

 For many years, Bhutan did not have modern telecommunications.
 The first radio broadcasts commenced in November 1973, when the National Youth Association of Bhutan (NYAB) began radio transmissions of news and music for a half-hour each Sunday, under the name "Radio NYAB."
 The transmitter was first rented from a local telegraph office in Thimphu.
 The government took over Radio NYAB in 1979, and renamed it the Bhutan Broadcasting Service in 1986, with expansions in radio scheduling as well as construction of a modern broadcast facility occurring in 1991.

 For a long time, Bhutan was the only nation in the world to ban television.
 BBS announced plans to start the service in April 1999, with the channel complementing other media outlets as a "catalyst in nation-building".
 The first night of television broadcasts finally occurred on June 2, 1999, on the night of the Jigme Singye Wangchuck's silver jubilee.